 But if they knew about the suffering these animals endure for this type of photo opportunity, they’d put their phones and cameras away.

-Amongst the 34 billion images posted by 700 million people on Instagram, our initial investigation shows there are tens of thousands of selfies on Instagram taken with wild animals.
-These photos capture a moment of shareable joy for people, but for many of them, the animals’ stress and suffering is left out of the frame.
+Amongst the 34 billion images posted by millions of people on Instagram, our initial investigation showed there were tens of thousands of selfies on Instagram taken with wild animals.
+These photos capture a moment of shareable joy for people, but for many of them, the animals’ stress and suffering are left out of the frame.

 Many people envy friends who post selfies of themselves hugging or holding wild animals, which sadly encourages more people to take their own photos.
 This continues the ongoing suffering and cruelty for wildlife.